keploy/community-blog/clnjy04d6000809mkgoqf1otp.md

 ## What Are the Advantages & Challenges of API Test Automation?

-Absolutely!
-Let’s rewrite this portion to feel **more human, conversational, and natural**, with smooth transitions and explanations instead of a checklist-style presentation.
-Here’s a polished version:

----

-## What Are the Advantages and Challenges of API Test Automation?

 Automating API tests brings a lot of benefits, but it also comes with some challenges that every team should be aware of.
 Let’s break it down.

 ### Advantages